Coordinated Stress-Structure Self-Organization in Granular Packing

 This ensured a uniform strain across the system.
 The system's stress state is

 where $f^{ij}_\alpha$ is the $\alpha$-component of the contact force between discs $i$ and $j$ and $l^{ij}_\beta$ is the $\beta$-component of the position vector pointing from disc $j$'s center to that of disc $i$.
 Compression continued until two conditions were met: (i) the system reached a jammed mechanically stable state, in which the kinetic energy fell below a very small magnitude $E_k<10^{-17} k_{n} \bar{r}^2$ per disc, where $k_n$ is the spring stiffness of our contact model ($=10^7$N/m in our simulations); (ii) the system stresses, $\Sigma_{xx}=\Sigma_{yy}$ in ISO and $\Sigma_{yy}$ in ANISO, reached a threshold value $\Sigma_c = k_n\bar{\delta} = 10^{2}$, with $\bar{\delta}$ the average overlap between discs (limited to $10^{-5}\bar{r}$ to approximate disc rigidity).\\ We then generated the coordination number histograms in each system, ignoring rattlers, and calculated the means, $\bar{z}$, and standard deviations, $\langle \delta^2 z\rangle$.
-These we summarize in Table\ref{tab:z}.
+These we summarize in Table \ref{tab:z}.
 The values of $\bar{z}$ ranged from $3.98$ for $\mu=0.01$ to $3.07$ for $\mu=10.0$ in both ISO and ANISO systems, showing that all the systems were very close to being marginally rigid.
 For the ANISO processes, we also measured the stress ratios $\Sigma_{xx}/\Sigma_{yy}$ and found that these decreased from $0.948$ for $\mu=0.01$ to $0.815$ for $\mu=10.0$. \\

-{\bf Relations between cell order and stress}\\ Our analysis of the generated packings is cell-based \cite{BaBl2002} (see Fig.~\ref{fig:cellStructure}).
-Defining a cell center as the mean position of the contact points around it, we proceed to define a cell stress $\boldsymbol{\sigma}^c$ through the stresses of the discs surrounding it.
+{\bf Relations between cell order and stress}: Our analysis of the generated packings is cell-based \cite{BaBl2002} (see Fig.~\ref{fig:cellStructure}).
+Defining a cell center as the mean position of the contact points around it, we define a cell stress $\boldsymbol{\sigma}^c$ based on the stresses of the discs surrounding it.
 Let the stress of disc $g$ be

 where $g'$ are the discs in contact with $g$, $\boldsymbol{l}^{gg'}$ the position vector pointing from the center of $g$ to the contact point with $g'$, $\boldsymbol{f}^{g'g}$ the contact force that $g'$ exerts on $g$, and $A^g$ is the area enclosed by the cell centers and contact points surrounding disc $g$, as illustrated in Fig.~\ref{fig:cellStructure}.
-The cell stress $\boldsymbol{\sigma}^c$ is then
+The cell stress $\boldsymbol{\sigma}^c$ is

 with $g \in c$ denoting the discs surrounding cell $c$. \\